jpasqua/MultiMon/doc/MultiMonGUI.md

 * Pressing anywhere within the weather area navigates to the Weather Screen.
 Note that since this area is not very tall, the actual sensitivity area extends below the weather line to make it easier to press with a finger (rather than a stylus).
 * Pressing in the clock area navigates to the [Printer Status Screen](#printer-status-screen).
 * Pressing any of the printer status areas navigates to a detail screen for that printer.
-* A long press anywhere on the screen navigates to the Info Screen.
+* A long press anywhere on the screen navigates to the Utility Screen.

 <a name="printer-status-screen"></a>
 ### Printer Status Screen